RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 Using VSCode
 ------------

-We do not allow running :tt:`VSCode` on login nodes because vscode usage can result in login nodes becoming unusable by all.
+We do not allow running :tt:`VSCode` on login nodes because VSCode usage can result in login nodes becoming unusable by all.

 However, many users desire to use :tt:`VSCode`, so RCIC supports the following method so that you can